bjeevanreddy/NewsApp/README.md

 For the Countries tab, we have designed this screen to display the brief news related to the specific country.

+In Trending tab, trending news will be displayed on the screen and user can select particular catogery from collection view, to see trending new about that catogery.

 ## Team members

 - Jeevan Bodigam
 - Sharada Devi Noothalapati
-- Shivaram Kothapally
+- Shiva Ram Kothapally
-- Tejaswini Nallavolu
+- Tejaswi Reddy Nallavolu
 - Jaya Kumar Saga
-- Keethi Muli
+- Keerthi Muli

 We are using the NewsAPI for fetching the news: https://newsapi.org/docs/endpoints/everything